 I know.
 Me too.

-It can feel really presumptuous sometimes to offer to sign things, especially after we’ve done what felt like a mediocre show.
+It can feel really presumptuous sometimes to offer to sign things, especially if we’ve just done what felt like something less than our very best show.

 “Who does he think he is?”